At a Bedok court, ex-MMA fighter Syafiq Samad trains the next generation

 He said: “I started to reflect on myself and on life, and started to see things in a different perspective.

-He continued competing for four more years, before a slew of injuries in both his knees forced him to retire.
+Syafiq continued competing for four more years, before a slew of injuries to his knees forced him to retire.

 He is moving on to a new battle plan for Team Slasher.